DS-Homebrew/GodMode9i/README.md

 * R4 Ultra (r4ultra.com)

 ## Credits
-* d0k3: Original GM9 app
+* d0k3: Original GM9 app and name, though he is not involved with the development of GM9i.
 * devkitPro: devkitARM, libnds, and original nds-hb-menu code
 * THEGUY: GM9i logo